 Barbados on The Marina

 Barbados is really a rum or cocktail bar that serves food, although we visit to dine too.
 It’s a beautiful spot to relax and has views of the inlet and marina.
+Arguably, Barbados has the best cocktails in Port Douglas.

 The views aren’t direct, there is a very quiet road and a strip of grass between the seating area and the inlet, but you certainly can see the marina, water, mangroves, mountains and sunsets from Barbados.
+This spot has a very nice atmosphere and ambience usually.

 You usually need to book, please check opening hours.
+Book using their online booking system here.

 Customers can reserve different seating options including luxurious, yet informal, lounge-style booths using the online booking platform.